-'Glice' is a work balancing on the line between ice and glass.
+'Glice' is a work that balances ice and glass.
 It is part sculpture, part photography, and part sound.
-It began its life as an abstract sculpture, made as part of a larger body of work by artist Diego Brambilla.
+It began life as an abstract sculpture, made as part of a larger body of work by artist Diego Brambilla.
 Initially imagined as a plinth with a series of LED's illuminating a photograph buried underneath several layers of roughly cut glass, Diego was interested in embedding sound into the sculpture to create another dimension to the work.

 The more Diego told me about the work and the process that led him to create the work, the more enamoured I became with it.
 And soon I found myself imagining the vast potential that sound could have within this sculpture.
 I shared my initial wild ideas with Diego and he responded in kind, and what began as an initial consultation (on the logistics of using various speakers within the plinth) soon bloomed into a collaboration to create a hybrid photo-sound-sculpture.